MohamedGalal-2/From-Nand-To-Tetris/README.md

 5. Understanding the RAM and how to work and why the data stored in it are volatile and constructing 16Kb stick of RAM using HDL.
 * The goal of this week is to build a chip called "Memory" that can store and retrieve a 16-bit value from a chosen memory address.
 The Memory chip consists of a 16-bit register for data storage and an array of 16 of these registers, forming a 16x16-bit memory array.

-In automata theory, sequential logic is a type of logic circuit whose output depends on the present value of its input signals and on the sequence of past inputs, the input history.
-This is in contras…

 ### Contribution
 Contributions to this repository are always welcome.
 If you would like to add a new solution or improve an existing one, feel free to submit a pull request.
 Please ensure that the code adheres to the repository's coding standards.